Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Introduction

 \section{Introduction}

-Machine learning (ML) methods have become an invaluable asset in determining precise atomic force fields without having to explicitly keep track of the electronic problem~\cite{mlmd1,mlmd2gpr,mlmd3,mlmd4code,mlmd5symm,Unke2021}.
-This allows for increases in system size and, in the case of Molecular Dynamics (MDs), simulation times at comparatively negligible computational cost.
-However, the accuracy of the ML methods is limited by the accuracy of the training data.
+Machine learning (ML) methods have become an invaluable asset in determining precise atomic force fields without having to explicitly keep track of the electronic problem~\cite{mlmd1,mlmd2gpr,mlmd3,mlmd4code,mlmd5symm,Unke2021,behler}.
+This allows for increases in system size and, in the case of Molecular Dynamics (MDs), longer simulation times at comparatively negligible computational cost.
+However, the predictive accuracy of ML models is inherently limited by the quality of the training data used to generate them.

 So far, most ML studies in the field of materials science are limited to data generated using approximate exchange and correlation density functionals.
 More accurate and systematically improvable Wave Function Theory (WFT) based methods such as the ``gold standard" in quantum chemistry, Coupled Cluster (CC) theory at the level of single, double and perturbative triple particle-hole excitations (CCSD(T)) are computationally significantly more expensive, which severely limits the size of accessible training data~\cite{Bartlett2007,Raghavachari1989}.
-Consequently, these methods have mostly been used to generate training data for molecules~\cite{Ruth2023}.
-Recently, several studies have expanded their scope in the context of ML to calculate molecular adsorption energies in a zeolite structure and properties of water~\cite{Daru2022,chen2023data,herzog2024coupled}.
-Here, we investigate the extension of ML approaches to study the lattice dynamics of solids from training data generated by periodic CCSD(T) theory.
+Consequently, these methods have been used mainly to generate training data for molecules~\cite{Ruth2023}.
+Recently, several studies have expanded their scope in the context of ML to calculate molecular adsorption energies in a zeolite structure and the properties of water~\cite{Daru2022,chen2023data,herzog2024coupled}.
+In this work, we investigate the extension of ML approaches to study the lattice dynamics of solids from training data generated by periodic CCSD(T) theory.

 Phonons play a fundamental role in determining various materials properties, including heat capacity and electron-phonon coupling, which is closely related to the emergence of exotic states of matter such as superconductivity~\cite{superconductivity,kulic2000interplay} and quantum paraelectricity~\cite{paraelectricity,ranalli2023temperature}.
 Therefore, efficient and accurate computational methods for simulating phonons are essential for designing quantum materials with tailored and enhanced properties.
 In this context, DFT persuades with its great cost-accuracy trade-off for many materials.
 However, currently available density functionals sometimes fail to achieve the required level of accuracy.